 Lammers says the team has all the “home” Archer sets saved on the computer.
 They build new sets if the script calls for it. “‘Archer’ has great dialogue and humor.
 It really is a testament to FX.
 The writers have a lot of creative freedom and that originality makes the show more interesting.”

 Holman says the date to start the new season of “Archer” is January 27.
 “Sterling Archer is an unlikable guy, but the audience pulls for him.
 Everyone has that friend that you warn other friends about, but you still consider him your friend.”
 Holman says he looks forward to the continued relationship with Trinity Animation. ”They are an integral part of the process.”
 One new episode that stands out includes an interior of Cyril’s Asian-influenced dojo penthouse.
 Holman says, ”They gave us a virtual tour – a panoramic shot, just like the way a camera orbits around.
 We are going to give that a try a few more times in the second season.”
-Another challenging background by Trinity and Biggs specifically will be a car chase through a rundown neighborhood in Brooklyn, requiring miles of unique cityscape and output to long, traveling perspective background plates.
+Another challenging background by Trinity specifically will be a car chase through a rundown neighborhood in Brooklyn, requiring miles of unique cityscape and output to long, traveling perspective background plates.
 As usual, only a few days were allocated for the work.
 “Just like a car chase, we move at a fast pace,” Holman says.

 ISIS comptroller Cyril Figgis may not seem like the character to have a cool and funky penthouse, but just wait until the second season of ‘Archer’ to see his Asian-inspired pad.